Fleets Regulated by the Energy Policy Act

-NREL also provides DOE with regulatory support and policy analysis for new rules and rule changes while also managing subcontracts with companies that help fleets with general compliance issues and annual reporting.
+NREL also provides DOE with regulatory support and policy analysis for new rules and rule changes while also managing subcontracts with companies that provide additional outreach and compliance assistance for DOE.

 Learn more about State and Alternative Fuel Provider Fleets.